mikepultz/netdns2/README.md

         //
         // request DNSSEC values, by setting the DO flag to 1
         //
+        // this instructs the upstream resolvers that we want to include DNSSEC details
+        // with our request, if supported by the zone.
+        //
         // boolean, defaults to false
         //
         'dnssec'    => false,